-I am a Quantum Postdoctoral Fellow at the Simons Institute for the Theory of Computing.
-Previously, I did my PhD at UT Austin, where I was fortunate to have Scott Aaronson as my PhD advisor.
-Before that, I was an undergrad in Mathematics with Computer Science at MIT.
+I am an Assistant Professor in the Department of Computer Science at UT Austin.
+Previously, I was a Quantum Postdoctoral Fellow at the Simons Institute for the Theory of Computing.
+Before that, I did my PhD at UT Austin, where I was fortunate to have Scott Aaronson as my PhD advisor.
+I was an undergrad in Mathematics with Computer Science at MIT.

 Interested in learning more about my work?
 Check out this Quanta Magazine article about my (and others') research on quantum state complexity.